MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 ## Authorization

-User authorization is crucial for SaaS applications, which often house data for multiple tenants.
+User authorization is crucial for SaaS applications, which often store data for multiple tenants.
 Clearly define how users will be authorized to access only their data without inadvertently accessing other tenants' data.
 Additionally, provide granular authorization within a tenant, allowing users to read or access certain information while restricting updates or access to other data.

 ### Design considerations